ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-1-5.md

 We used "console.log" earlier, but I didn't get a chance to explain it.
 The "console" variable always exists and can be accessed at any time.
 The "console" variable has a method called "log" that takes an argument and prints it to the termina.
 This is useful for inspecting variable values and notifying us that things have happen.

-Your final code should look similar to this:
+Your final code should look like this:

 ```javascript
 // app.js